InterVarsity Christian Fellowship v. University of Iowa

 On August 6, 2018, Becket, on behalf of InterVarsity student group, sued the University of Iowa in the U.S. District Court for the Southern District of Iowa, defending InterVarsity’s right to require its leaders to believe in and live its religious mission.
 The University of Iowa is a public university and an extension of the government.
 It has no right to interfere with the way religious groups, including student groups, choose the leaders who represent and further their faith teachings.

 On September 30, 2019, a federal district court found that the University had violated the First Amendment’s protections for free speech, free association, and free exercise of religion.
 The court also ruled that the individual University officials who discriminated against InterVarsity had violated clearly established law, and so were personally liable for their actions.
-The University appealed to the Eighth Circuit, and the case is now awaiting oral argument.
+The University appealed to the Eighth Circuit and oral argument took place on January 13, 2021.

 Importance to religious liberty: